Pentagon Cuts Military Ties with 'Woke' Harvard, Ending Training and Fellowships - PRESS AI WORLD

 Politics

-• Pentagon announces the end of all ties with Harvard University, effective from the 2026-27 academic year.
+• The Pentagon will end all military training and fellowships with Harvard University, starting in the 2026-27 academic year.

-• This move is part of a broader crackdown on academic institutions perceived as 'woke'.
+• This move is part of the Trump administration's broader campaign against Harvard over perceived ideological biases.

 SHARE THIS ARTICLE: